 Yes, you can participate across multiple sites.
 You will be rewarded for the cumulative usage reduction across all the sites.

 There are no fees for exiting Business PowerResponse.
-If you wish to exit please provide notice in writing or call us and we will no longer send event notifications to you.
-It could take up to 30 days for your request to be finalised.
+If you wish to exit we will generally stop sending you program notifications within 24 hours of you unsubscribing and up to 14 days if your request was provided by written notice.

 Remember that participation in events is your choice, every time.
 You can choose how you respond to event notifications, so you remain fully in control.
 You do not need to exit the program to avoid an event.